Richard C. Parsons: Early life and career

 Born in New London, Connecticut, Parsons pursued classical studies, and moved to Norwalk, Ohio, in 1845.
 He studied law, and was admitted to the bar in 1851 and commenced practice at Cleveland, Ohio.
 He was the law partner of Rufus P. Spalding, a prominent Ohio politician and jurist who would himself serve three terms in the U.S. House of Representatives.

-Parsons was the son-in-law of Samuel Starkweather, who served non-consecutive terms as mayor of Cleveland, Ohio in the mid-1800s.
+Parsons was the son-in-law of Samuel Starkweather, who served non-consecutive terms as the mayor of Cleveland in the mid-1800s.

 Early political career

 He served as member of the city council in 1852 and 1853 and served as president in 1853.

 He served as member of the State house of representatives 1858-1861 and served one term as speaker.

 He was appointed consul to Rio de Janeiro, Brazil, on March 27, 1862, but resigned, effective October 1, 1862.

 He served as collector of internal revenue at Cleveland 1862–1866.

 President Andrew Johnson offered Parsons the offices of Governor of Montana Territory and Assistant Secretary of the Treasury.
-He declined both, instead serving as the first Marshal of the Supreme Court of the United States from 1867 to 1872.
+He declined both, instead serving as the first marshal of the United States Supreme Court from 1867 to 1872.